trinetra110/QR_code_generator/README.md

 Step 2: Git clone this repository by executing the following command in terminal (CMD): git clone https://github.com/trinetra110/QR_code_generator.git

+Step 3: Run: npm i inquirer qr-image

-Step 3: Ensure that you are in the directory where index.js is present.
+Step 4: Ensure that you are in the directory where index.js is present.
 Then run the following in terminal: node index.js

-Step 4: Enter the URL for which you want to generate the QR code and hit enter.
+Step 5: Enter the URL for which you want to generate the QR code and hit enter.

-Step 5: Your QR code is ready in the file: url.png
+Step 6: Your QR code is ready in the file: url.png